ARTICLE 12 : GRIEVANCE PROCEDURE AND ARBITRATION

 12.2.6 The written grievance shall contain the details of the grievance, a statement of the matter in dispute, the specific provision(s) of the Agreement that allegedly has been violated, the resolution sought and the common periods of availability of the grievor and the Association representative.

-12.2.7 The Academic Labour Relations shall convene a meeting with the Dean, the grievor and an Association representative within ten (10) working days of receiving the grievance to discuss the grievance.
+12.2.7 The Academic Labour Relations shall convene a meeting with the Dean, the grievor and an Association representative within fifteen (15) working days of receiving the grievance to discuss the grievance.

 12.2.8 The Dean shall provide a written reply to the grievor and the Association representative within fifteen (15) working days after the meeting.

-12.2.9 If the grievance is neither settled during the formal process, nor withdrawn in writing, it may be taken to arbitration by the grieving Party by, pursuant to section 12.3, provided a written notice signed by the appropriate representative is submitted to the other Party within fifteen (15) working days of the reply from either the Academic Labour Relations or the Dean.
+12.2.9 If the grievance is neither settled during the formal process, nor withdrawn in writing, it may be referred to arbitration by the grieving Party by, pursuant to section 12.3, provided a written notice signed by the appropriate representative is submitted to the other Party within twenty (20) working days of the reply from either the Academic Labour Relations or the Dean.

 12.3.1 Within fifteen (15) working days following receipt of the notice of arbitration, the Parties shall jointly appoint an arbitrator.
 The time limit may be extended by mutual agreement in writing.
 The Parties agree that such agreement shall not be unreasonably withheld.